fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 </ul>

 <p style="text-align: justify;">5G Networking with <a href="https://aws.amazon.com/wavelength/"><b>AWS WaveLength</b></a>: Infrastructure embedded within the telecommunication provides datacenters at 5G network</p>

+<p style="text-align: justify;"><a href="https://aws.amazon.com/private5g/">AWS Private 5G</a> is a managed service that makes it easy to deploy, operate, and scale your own private cellular network, with all required hardware and software provided by AWS.</p>

 <p><a href="https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html">VPC Flow Logs</a>: capture information about the IP traffic going to and from network interfaces in your VPC.
 For this, configure the <u>Bastion Host</u> security Group to allows inbound from internet on port 22.</p>